Further requirements for applicants

 The survey report should include ways to mitigate unavoidable damage or disturbance and suggest ideas to compensate for any losses.
 The report should also identify any licensing requirements which might allow the work to go ahead in spite of the protected species.

-Contact the Scottish Natural Heritage licensing team for more advice on survey requirements and licensing.
+Please contact the Scottish Natural Heritage licensing team if you need more advice on survey requirements and licensing.

 Commonly encountered protected species include: